articles

 Tu BiShvat

 Tu Bishvat - also spelled Tu B'Shvat or Tu B'Shevat, pronounced "Too Bish-VAHT" is New Year for Trees and marks the start of spring in Israel, when trees begin to bloom after a long, cold winter.
-This festive Jewish holiday begins on the eve of January 24, 2024 and ends at sundown January 25, 2024.
-Following the Jewish calendar the dates change each year, falling in January or February.
+This festive Jewish holiday follows the Jewish calendar, the dates change each year, falling in January or February.

 While Tu B'Shvat is a minor Jewish holiday, it can be a festive occasion to appreciate and celebrate our natural world.
 It's a great day to engage in earth-friendly activities with your family.
 Some traditional ways to celebrate include planting trees and enjoying a special meal or Seder that includes fruits, nuts, and wine or grape juice.
 Think of it as a a Jewish Earth Day or Arbor Day.